vondacho/vondacho.github.io/resume.md

 ## Summary
 * 25 years in software engineering
 * Main activities being software craftsmanship, software development, and software architecture
-* Focus this last decade on JVM (Java, Spring, Kotlin) and Web (Angular) technologies
+* Focus this last decade on JVM (Java, Kotlin, Spring, Quarkus) and Web (Angular) technologies

 ## Drivers
 * Passion for well-crafted software and motivation for continuous improvement